TEAMMATES/teammates/docs/development.md

 ### Running the test suite with Eclipse

-Test can be run using the configurations available under the green `Run` button on the Eclipse toolbar.
+Tests can be run using the configurations available .
 Several configurations are provided by default:
 * `All tests` - Runs `CI tests` and `Local tests`.
 * `CI tests` - Runs `src/test/testng-ci.xml`, all the tests that are run by CI (Travis/AppVeyor).
 * `Local tests` - Runs `src/test/testng-local.xml`, all the tests that need to be run locally by developers. `Dev green` means passing all the tests in this configuration.